pigeonflight/ECQuiz/README.txt

 Support

- For questions and discussions about ECAssignmentBox, please join the "eduComponents mailing list":https://listserv.uni-magdeburg.de/mailman/listinfo/educomponents.
+ For questions and discussions about ECQuiz, please join the "eduComponents mailing list":https://listserv.uni-magdeburg.de/mailman/listinfo/educomponents.